 “You’re slurring your words a bit”, he said.

 Ugh!
 AlI could think about was, now my family knows I am drunk.
 My anxiety went through the roof and my mind raced to come up with explanations - no matter how bizarre - for why I’d had so much to drink.
 I started to get really wound up and wanted to escape, and quickly.

 But then, the most wonderful thing happened.
 First, James calmed me down and then helped me get settled in one of the bedrooms upstairs.
 Nobody seemed to notice, so I just passed out.
 The next day, after I’d slept off most of the grogginess, he sat me down and told me his story.

 It seemed amazing at the time, but James understood what it felt like to sit at the table and constantly worry about how much alcohol was left in the house.
 He knew about the “radio static” chatter in my head - that never stopped anymore, even with a drink.
 He told me I never had to feel that way again, if I didn’t want to.
 To be honest, that seemed like a fairy tale.
 But he told me his story of getting sober.
 He shared with me how he reached out for help and other sober people taught him what he needed to do to change his life.
 He explained how he makes it through the holidays without a drink.

 He told me he’d support me if I wanted to make that change.
 And that very day, I got started on recovery.
 My sobriety date is November 25, 2016.
-This year, I will be extra thankful: it will be my first sober Thanksgiving in over 15 years.
-And the day after, I will celebrate one year of sobriety at a meeting with my uncle.
+That year, I was extra thankful: it was my first sober Thanksgiving in over 15 years.
+And the day after, I celebrated one year of sobriety at a meeting with my uncle.
 That really does sound like a fairy tale.
 But it’s not.